zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/progressbar/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: How to use the ProgressBar PHP class, server-side wrapper for Kendo UI ProgressBar widget
+page_title: How to use the ProgressBar PHP class, server-side wrapper for Kendo UI ProgressBar widget
 description: Learn how to create Kendo UI ProgressBar for PHP, handle Kendo UI ProgressBar Events, access an existing ProgressBar.
 ---